vailetiaditya/LightGBM-Breast-Cancer-Diagnosis-in-Image-Processing-/README.md

+LightGBM-Breast-Cancer-Diagnosis-in-Image-Processing
+🧠 Project Summary This is a Breast Cancer Diagnostic Web Application built with Flask and LightGBM, leveraging medical image and feature data for cancer classification.
+Users can upload cell or tissue images, and the app extracts features (like HOG and GLCM) and predicts if the sample is benign or malignant.
+It integrates:

+Machine learning with LightGBM

+Image processing with OpenCV, scikit-image, and Pillow

+Interactive visualization using Matplotlib

+Frontend templates (HTML/CSS/JS) for user interaction

+Here’s your perfect README.md (GitHub-ready) 👇

+🧬 Breast Cancer Diagnostic Web App
+An intelligent web-based diagnostic tool that uses machine learning to classify breast cancer images as benign or malignant.
+Built with Flask, LightGBM, and OpenCV, this app provides an intuitive interface for medical image analysis, feature extraction, and model-based prediction.
 Perfect — your `app.py` confirms this is a **Flask-based Breast Cancer Diagnostic Web App** that:

 * Downloads and preprocesses the **Wisconsin Breast Cancer dataset**.